Comcast reportedly preparing cash offer for 21st Century Fox

 Comcast is rounding up financing to make an all-cash $52 billion bid to acquire most of 21st Century Fox's assets, Reuters reported Monday.

-Comcast's offer is the latest in a frenzied period of media giants attempting to buy one another, as traditional television and film companies face growing competition with tech giants.
+Comcast's 21st Century Fox bid is the latest in a frenzied period of media giants attempting to buy one another, as traditional television and film companies face growing competition with tech giants.
 Deep-pocketed companies like Amazon and Netflix have eye-popping budgets that are pouring money into media production.

+Comcast in February offered $30 billion to acquire the remaining 61 percent of Sky TV, a major UK television company, undermining a long-standing takeover attempt by Rupert Murdoch's 21st Century Fox.

 21st Century Fox declined to comment, while Comcast didn't immediate respond to a request for comment.